 TED is a nonprofit organization dedicated to sharing important ideas on a variety of topics.
 TED brings together the world’s most innovative people to deliver short, powerful talks on issues that matter.
-These 18-minute-or-less TED Talks can be a phenomenal classroom resource.
+At 18 minutes or less, these TED Talks can be a phenomenal classroom resource.
 TED Talks can engage students and spark meaningful conversations.
 Here are some of the best TED Talks students (and you) will find informative, funny, and uplifting.

 In this powerful video, Shane Koyczan shares his viral spoken-word poem about bullying and survival.
 Accompanied by live violin, this beautiful talk is a must-see for anyone who has ever felt life’s uncertainty, loneliness, or frustration.
 It contains brief swearing and mature content.